MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/edge-command-palette.md

 ---
 title: Streamline your workflows with Edge Command Palette
-description: Learn to use the Edge Command Palette experimental feature to streamline your browser and DevTools workflows.
+description: Use the Edge Command Palette experimental feature to streamline your browser and DevTools workflows.
+Quickly access browser commands and DevTools commands from the keyboard, from any webpage.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual